Jorge L. Araneta: Early life and education

-Araneta was born in Manila, Commonwealth of the Philippines and is the son of J. Amado Araneta and Ester Bustamante Araneta, as the second and the only son of three siblings.
-He finished high school at the De La Salle University in Manila and holds a Bachelor of Science in Business Administration (BSBA) from the University of the Philippines Diliman, where he was a member of the Upsilon Sigma Phi fraternity.
+Araneta was born in Manila, Philippines and is the second child and only son of J. Amado Araneta and Ester Bustamante Araneta.
+He finished high school at the De La Salle University in Manila and received his Bachelor of Science in Business Administration (BSBA) degree from the University of the Philippines Diliman, where he became a member of the Upsilon Sigma Phi fraternity in 1953.

 Business career

-During his teenage years, he worked closely with his father since after graduating college, and steadily rose through the ranks of the family business, until in 1970, he took the helm of his father's company, the Araneta Group, and his related businesses after his retirement.
-Under his helm, he further expanded the family business, from real estate to agriculture, investments and food and dining services, which gave rise to some of the country's many firsts, such as the development of the Fiesta Carnival in 1971, the country's first indoor amusement park; the Farmers Market in 1975, one of best and the largest wet markets in the country; the Ali Mall in 1976, which became the first indoor enclosed mall in the country; and many commercial establishments throughout the 1980s.
-Due to the area's attractive location and its close proximity to entertainment venues, this enticed some businesses that were primarily based in Manila to establish their business at the Araneta Center, in order to expand their respective businesses, such as the SM Cubao, one of the first and the largest SM Department Store in the country, and opened in October 1978; the Rustan's Superstore, designed by Carlos A. Santos-Viola; the National Book Store Superbranch, designed by Rogelio Garcia Villarosa, which opened in 1972, before being upgraded into a 9-storey building in 1982; the New Farmers Plaza Shopping Center, the Marikina Shoe Expo; the Aurora Tower, which was completed in 1984; and the Araneta Center Bus Terminal, which opened in 1993 and became the country's first and oldest integrated bus terminal.
+During his teenage years, he worked closely with his father until graduating college and steadily rose through the ranks of the family business.
+In 1970, he took the helm of the Araneta Group and his father's related businesses after the latter's retirement.
+Under his leadership, he further expanded the family business - from real estate to agriculture, investments and food and dining services, which gave rise to some of the country's many firsts: the Fiesta Carnival in 1971, the country's first indoor amusement park; the Farmers Market in 1975, one of best and the largest wet markets in the country; the Ali Mall in 1976, which became the first indoor enclosed mall in the country; and other commercial establishments throughout the 1980s.
+Due to the area's attractive location and its close proximity to entertainment venues, this enticed businesses that were primarily based in Manila to expand their business to the Araneta Center, such as the SM Cubao, one of the first and the largest SM Department Store in the country, and opened in October 1978; the Rustan's Superstore, designed by Carlos A. Santos-Viola; the National Book Store Superbranch, designed by Rogelio Garcia Villarosa, which opened in 1972, before being upgraded into a 9-storey building in 1982; the New Farmers Plaza Shopping Center, the Marikina Shoe Expo; the Aurora Tower, which was completed in 1984; and the Araneta Center Bus Terminal, which opened in 1993 and became the country's first and oldest integrated bus terminal.
 The development also included the renovation of the Araneta Coliseum in 1999.
-Araneta also inherited his father's wealth after his death in 1985.